OkayHughes/open-lab-notebook/src/posts/glass_project/systematic_math.md

 * This approach provides higher probability of experimentally determining a stable preconditioning method for dealing with complex constitutive equation of glass at immobile/quasi-solid temperatures.
+* The difficulty of the complex constitutive equation will probably have an approximate splitting of the hard elliptical problem from the lagrangian velocity term.
+The method pioneered in the work that started all this may be of use after all.

 ## Helmholtz